miztiik/eks-security-with-security-group/README.md

 ![Miztiik Automation: Kubernetes Security with AWS Security groups](images/eks_security_with_network_policies_eks_security_with_network_policies_architecture_01.png)

 Creating restrictions to allow only necessary service-to-service and cluster egress connections decreases the number of potential targets for malicious or misconfigured pods and limits their ability to exploit the cluster resources.
 AWS Security groups<sup>[1]</sup> for pods integrate Amazon EC2 security groups with Kubernetes pods.
 You can use Amazon EC2 security groups to define rules that allow inbound and outbound network traffic to and from pods that you deploy to nodes running on many Amazon EC2 instance types and Fargate.
 There are a number of limitations<sup>[2]</sup> with this approach, until the ecosystem evolves my recommendation is to use Kubernetes network policies to secure pod networks.
+For example, `t2` instance types does not not support this feature.

 In this blog, I will show how to deploy a security group for pods.